JuliaGizmos/Escher.jl/README.md

 julia> include(Pkg.dir("Escher", "src", "cli", "serve.jl"))
 ```

 Move to a directory from which you want to serve Escher UI files.
-Below, we use the examples folder.

 ```julia
 julia> cd(Pkg.dir("Escher", "examples"))
 ```